dogwoodgeo/ArcGIS-Pro-LRWRA/README.md

 [Trace](https://github.com/dogwoodgeo/ArcGIS-Pro-Trace)

+**Update**: Fixed a bug in the Trace tool that caused it to hang-up and required you to shut ArcGIS Pro down in Task Manager.
+See the Trace repository above for more information.

 **Note**: I am a novice .Net developer, at best.
 The add-in works, but feel free to let me know if you see any code that is "wrong" or just plain bad.